 Founded in 2014 by a handful of backcountry riders, we are a non-profit 501(c)3 tax-exempt charitable organization managed by both a volunteer executive board and an advisory committee of avalanche professionals.
 Our funding comes from generous donations from our members and our local supporting partners.

-Thanks to our Volunteer Board Members: Aaron Ball, Susan Etter, Daisy Matthews, Jeremy Dakan, Michael Ackerman, John Strand and Rob Lloyd.
+Thanks to our Volunteer Board Members: Michael Ackerman, Gary Apostolou, Aaron Ball, Kelli Brush, Jeremy Dakan, Susan Etter, Forrest Kohere, Rob Lloyd, Daisy Matthews, John Strand, and Blayne Woods.

 We provide free avalanche awareness courses in Southwest Colorado.
 We offer 2-hour Awareness Classes, a series of topic-specific Workshops, and Field Clinics.
 All classes are open to the public, FREE of charge.